-This experiment is a super easy air pressure experiment which had my 6 year old in fits of giggles for a long time.
+This experiment is a super easy air pressure experiment to demonstrate the Bernoulli Principle which had my 6 year old in fits of giggles for a long time.

 What you need: